bentondrew/demo_databases/README.md

-# demo_database
+# demo_databases
-Python tools using sqlalchemy for interacting with the demo database.
+Python tools using sqlalchemy for interacting with the demo databases.